Patchyst/Patchyst.github.io/_posts/2019-08-10-steamcipher.md

 A computer, at the most basic level contains a series of on and off switches.
 1 representing *on* and 0 representing *off*.
 You could go a step further and assign binary numbers to a Boolean value True(1) or False(0).
 Now lets convert a Binary number to our number system.
 Unlike the base 10 system Binary uses the base 2 system
 ![binary-conversion](/images/binaryconversion.jpg){:class="img-responsive"}
+Now that you understand that Binary isn't dark magic, lets look into the grouping of Binary.

+## Bits and Bytes
+To keep it short, a bit is a single binary digit, 8 bits makeup a byte.
+A word on your computer screen is usually 32 bits or 4 bytes of data.
+Bytes can store data and execute basic instructions.
+You've probably heard byte before when shopping for electronics, kilobyte, megabyte, gigabyte, terabyte, etc etc..
+A kilobyte is 1024 bytes, a megabyte is 1024 kilobytes and a gigabyte 1024 megabytes, you get the point.
+Now that we've built a solid foundation in Binary lets make the encryption!